Vaccination policy of the United States: Vaccination schedule and mandates

 The American Academy of Pediatrics (AAP) advises physicians to respect the refusal of parents to vaccinate their child after adequate discussion, unless the child is put at significant risk of harm (e.g., during an epidemic, or after a deep and contaminated puncture wound).
 Under such circumstances, the AAP states that parental refusal of immunization constitutes a form of medical neglect and should be reported to state child protective services agencies.

 All vaccines recommended by the U.S. government for its citizens are required for green card applicants.
 This requirement stirred controversy when it was applied to the HPV vaccine in July 2008 due to the cost of the vaccine.
 In addition, the other thirteen required vaccines prevent highly contagious diseases communicable through the respiratory route, while HPV is spread only through sexual contact.
 In November 2009, this requirement was canceled.

 Though the federal guidelines do not require written consent in order to receive a vaccination, they do require doctors give the recipients or legal representatives a Vaccine Information Statement (VIS).
 Specific informed consent laws are made by the states.
 Several states allow minors to legally consent to vaccination over parental objections under the mature minor doctrine.
-Socioeconomic disparities have been found to hinder reasonable access to vaccinations in the U.S., and it has also been found that even were such status is not a factor, "racial ethnic minority adults are less likely than whites to receive preventive care including vaccination".
+Socioeconomic disparities have been found to hinder reasonable access to vaccinations in the U.S., and it has also been found that even where such status is not a factor, "racial ethnic minority adults are less likely than whites to receive preventive care including vaccination".

 According to 2024 CDC Morbidity and Mortality Weekly Report report, fewer children born during the first two years of the COVID-19 pandemic received recommended vaccines compared to those born in the two years prior.
 Vaccine coverage for children born in 2020 and 2021 dropped by 1.3 to 7.8 percentage points, depending on the vaccine, compared to those born in 2018 and 2019.